deaktator/deaktator.github.io/_posts/2019-02-22-the-error-in-the-comparator.md

 The need for weighted averaging can be seen when observing leave-one-out cross validation.
 Since the scoring functions are invariant to the $$ L_{1} $$ norm of the `sample_weight` vector, importance weighted cross validation cannot work without weighted averaging across folds.
+It would simply be regular unweighted leave-one-out cross validation.

+It is obvious from the *Table 1*, but it should be noted that the scikit-learn's cross validation metrics can under and over predict the importance weighted estimate, sometimes rather dramatically.

 One should pay extra close attention to the example with weights $$ \left[ 2000000, 1000000, 1, 999999\right]^T $$ and
 the *accuracy* metric.
 Notice that the cross validation estimate is: